-- AMQ_ORIG_ADDRESS A String property containing the original address of the expired message. - AMQ_ACTUAL_EXPIRY A Long property containing the actual expiration time of the expired message.
+A Long property containing the actual expiration time of the expired message.

 16.1.
-EXPIRY ADDRESS
+FXPIRY ADDRESS

 You can specify where to send expired messages by setting an expiry address.
 If a message expires and no expiry address is specified, the message is removed from the queue and dropped.